Your baby learns about the world through the sights, sounds, tastes, smells, and

 Your baby's eyesight

-has been maturing for many months.
-Now, your little one can see quite well near and
+has been maturing for many months, and he or she is able to see quite well near and

 coordination), and it's likely that he or she can spot a toy across the room,